andybalham/blog-source-code/blog-posts/lambda-destinations.md

 };
 ```

-Talk about how to assemble them together with CDK.

-When testing, do screenshots showing the messages in the queues using the console.

-For Construct, first the interface:
+## Assembling the construct

+As for any construct, we first define the interface.
+That is, what we need to pass in and what we need to expose.
+In this case, we don't need to pass anything in, but we do need to expose the function to call and the two queues were the result or the error will be sent.

 ```TypeScript
 export default class LoanProcessor extends cdk.Construct {